Arwos uses data|APX® to renew the network in time, avoid sewage breakdown and to optimize I&I reductions

-In the municipality of Aabenraa, Denmark, the local water & wastewater utility – ARWOS – faces several challenges like changes in extreme weather events, rising groundwater levels and infrastructure in increasingly poor condition.
-At the same time, they are constrained in resources and budgets, which requires new thinking to allocate the funds in the most efficiently manner.
+In the municipality of Aabenraa, Denmark, the local water & wastewater utility Arwos faces challenges such as changes in extreme weather events, rising groundwater levels and infrastructure in increasingly poor condition.
+At the same time, they are constrained in resources and budgets, which requires new thinking to allocate the funds in the most efficient manner.

 53 k Inhabitants